 - Paid and some unpaid overtime (see below)

 - Time spent on-call at the workplace (either working or during ‘sleep’ time – whether you are asleep or actually working where ‘sleeping’ is permitted).
-However, please note the NMW Regulations are not clear on this issue.
-There has been much case law on the WTR and whether on-call time is considered to be working time.
-The current position is that on-call time constitutes working time if the worker is required to be in the workplace, rather than at home and even if the worker is asleep for the entire period of time
+However, please note the NMW Regulations aren’t clear on this issue.
+There has been much case law on the WTR and whether on call time is considered to be working time.
+The current position is that on call time constitutes working time if the worker is required to be in the workplace, rather than at home and even if the worker is asleep for the entire period time

 - Time spent on-call elsewhere while actually working.